openflighthpc/flight-metal-server/README.md

 unicorn -c unicorn.rb -p 80 -E production -D
 ```

+\*NOTE: If the application is running behind `apache` and `nginx`, it will need to be proxied to another port.
+The default port is `8080`.

 ### Issues Starting the Server

 If the above command raises a `Figaro::MissingKeys` error than the server has been missed configured and cannot be start.
 Please refer [configuration](#Configuration) for further assistance.